 Are you a cuddler?
-If so, you’ll love these 9 reasons to make your kids cuddle you.
+I am!
 But even if you are not a naturally physically affectionate person, you can learn to show the right amount of touch.
 Here’s how cuddling actually helps their brains.
 And yours too!

 I cuddle my kids so tightly I’m surprised I’ve not broken one of their ribs.

 I pin them to the floor and roll around with them.
-I pick them up and bite (gently with no teeth) their ribs, their tummies, and their legs.
+We wrestle as I tickle their bellies and legs.
+Physical affection comes easy for us.

-I give them bear hugs and cradle them, no matter their age, and just generally mess with them until they are begging me to let them go play like rule kids.
+I give them bear hugs and cradle them, no matter their age, and just generally mess with them until they are begging me to let them go play without mom.

 I even have an “I’m going to come get you and smother you with my love” look that makes them laugh hysterically and run away.